gorda/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-control/index.md

     content-length: 0
     {{< /text >}}

-## Accessing ingress services using a browser
+## Accessing ingress services using a browser{#accessing-ingress-services-using-a-browser}

 Entering the `httpbin` service URL in a browser won't work because you can't pass the _Host_ header to a browser like you did with `curl`.
 In a real world situation, this is not a problem